 The letter or certificate can then be shown to investors during the due diligence phase of an acquisition.
 Or it can be provided to lenders during the underwriting process.
 It provides a level of confidence for the investor or lender.
 After all, their primary concern in the decision-making process is whether or not your property is likely to have good cash flow.
 An estoppel letter can help them to feel secure in their decision.

 Sometimes, estoppel letters are also used in court cases, though this is a less common circumstance.

 If you require that your tenants send you an estoppel letter upon request, you must also lay out the items that must be included in the letter.
 In most cases, the letter or certificate contains the following:

 - The date to which rent has been paid

 - A verification there are no defaults.
-OR, a statement of the defaults that have been made by the landlord or tenant.
+Or a statement of the defaults made by the landlord or tenant.

 - Finally, a verification that the lease is unmodified.
-OR, it’s a statement of all modifications that have been made to the lease.
+OR, it’s a statement of all modifications made to the lease.

 While requirements can vary, these are among the most common points.